siczmj/overscrolls/README.md

 Originally, my goal was building an unique "pull-to-refresh" effects on Android.
 I thought it can I animate by overscroll offsets.
-I was surprised that there is no method that would give it back the size of overscroll.
-So I created a solution that able to report it.
+I was surprised that there is no method that would give it back the size of overscroll. (correctly) So I created a solution that able to report it.

 # Demo